M66B/NetGuard/README.md

 If you block internet access for an application, there is no way around it.
 However, applications could access the internet through other applications, like Google Play services.
 You can prevent this by blocking internet access for the other application as well.

+<a name="FAQ20"></a>
+**(20) Can I Greenify NetGuard?**

+[Greenifying](https://play.google.com/store/apps/details?id=com.oasisfeng.greenify) NetGuard will result in rules not being applied when connectivity changes from Wi-Fi/mobile, screen on/off, and roaming/not roaming.

 Permissions
 -----------